lcod-team/lcod-components/README.md

 ## Registry exports

-Run `npm run export:components` to regenerate the catalogue pointers consumed by `lcod-registry` and downstream tooling.
-The script now emits both formats:
+Run `npm run export:components` to regenerate the streaming catalogue manifest consumed by `lcod-registry` and downstream tooling.
+The command writes `registry/components.std.jsonl`, a JSON Lines manifest whose first line describes the list (`lcod-manifest/list@1`) and subsequent lines reference components with their compose and lcp paths.
+Legacy JSON exports are no longer produced now that the resolver pipeline consumes JSONL directly.

-- `registry/components.std.json` — legacy JSON array of `{ id, composePath }`
-  entries for older consumers.
-- `registry/components.std.jsonl` — streaming manifest list compatible with the
-  new JSONL resolver pipeline (first line describes the manifest, each subsequent line references a component with its compose and lcp paths).